SOX ComplianceSarbanes-Oxley Act

 What does SOX mean for data backup and recovery?
 We’ll cover the key elements as follows:

 - Description of rule

 - How Global Data Vault supports the regulation

 Section 103: Auditing, Quality Control, And Independence Standards And Rules – The Board Shall:

 - establish, or adopt, by rule, “auditing, quality control, ethics, independence, and other standards relating to the preparation of audit reports for issuers;” requires firms to “prepare, and maintain for a period of not less than 7 years, audit work papers, and other information related to any audit report, in sufficient detail to support the conclusions reached in such report.”

-Global Data Vault’s online server backup software supports your efforts to prepare documents for inspection and audit.
+Global Data Vault’s online server backup software supports your efforts to prepare documents for a Sox Compliance audit and inspection. .
 It captures and stores your data to a remote server where the files are stored securely and safely until inspection.
 A backed up file can remain, indefinitely, on our servers until it is needed for audit or inspection.
 Our remote backup system allows access only to the correct username/password combination.
 As such, the file can be restored to your local desktop, either via the software client or through our Web Restore interface.

 Inspections of Registered Public Accounting Firms Quality Inspections must be conducted annually.
 The SEC or the Board may order impromptu inspections of any firm at any time.

 Again, Global Data Vault’s online backup software gives users on-demand access to their data.
 An inspector may access any file stored to the GDV remote backup system in order to perform the required inspection.
 Additionally, different historical versions of a file can be restored and inspected to compare and contrast a document’s revisions.